 Natural stone countertops cleaning tips.

 Granite countertops are both beautiful and long-lasting and can greatly enhance your home.
-They look great, and are very resilient when it comes to wear and tear or heat.
+The quality of the ones from the granite fabrication company look great, and are very resilient when it comes to wear and tear or heat.
 With normal everyday use it will not chip or brake, however it is still not indestructible and since it is made of crystalline material it allows for small spaces or pours.
 But when properly sealed, granite countertops are very easy to clean and will serve for years to come.

 So, is there the best way to clean granite countertops?
 We’ve heard a lot of answers, and it is very easy to get lost here, some say use Windex when the others are completely against it, they say use special granite cleaners only, while you might hear that there is no need for special cleaners and soap and water will do just fine.
 What is it then?
 How to clean granite countertops to make them last?